 3. Lather, rinse,

-Once you’ve found the right temperature, Grossman recommends getting your shampoo out of the way first.
-And although “lather, rinse, repeat” has been around since the beginning of time (and marketing), Grossman says you only need to “repeat” if you have a super oily scalp.
+Once you’ve found the right temperature, get your shampoo out of the way first.
+And although “lather, rinse, repeat” has been around since the dawn of time (and marketing), Grossman says you only need to “repeat” if you have a super oily scalp.
 Everyone else, feel free to disregard.

-Another shortcut: You really only need to cleanse the “dirty areas,” a.k.a. those with a high density of sweat glands, like the groin, the buttocks, underneath the breasts, and the armpits, Grossman says.
-Soaping up your whole body actually strips your skin of necessary oils, especially in areas like your shins or arms.
+Another shortcut: You really only need to cleanse areas with high density of sweat glands, like the groin, the buttocks, underneath the breasts, and the armpits, Grossman says.
+Soaping up your whole body every single time actually strips your skin of necessary oils, especially in areas like your shins or arms.

 And while those body washes that smell like the Amazon rainforest or fields of lavender are tempting, feel free to keep it simple.
-Go for a gentle cleanser (Ploch recommends sydnet soaps like Dove’s Beauty Bar), and don’t overdo it.
+Go for a gentle cleanser and don’t overdo it.

 If you’ve covered all the basics but still want more alone time (guilty), now’s the time to add in any other steps, like brushing your teeth, shaving, or using a pumice stone on your feet.
 The warm, wet environment has softened your skin, allowing dead cells to slough off more easily.

-If you find your skin is still next-level dry and flaky, choose a lotion with a chemical exfoliant like alpha hydroxy acid (AHA), Ploch says.
-While physical scrubs can be harsh and abrasive, AHAs like ammonium lactate or salicylic acid get rid of dead skin cells while providing moisture (…the essence of wetness).
-Ploch says two good choices are AmLactin’s Moisturizing Body Lotion or CeraVe’s SA lotion.
+If you find your skin is still next-level dry, choose a lotion with a chemical exfoliant like alpha hydroxy acid (AHA), Ploch says.
+While physical scrubs can be abrasive, AHAs like ammonium lactate or salicylic acid get rid of dead skin while providing moisture (…the essence of wetness).